 3. Write an e-book on an in-depth topic and offer it as a free download in return for lead information, such as email addresses.

 4. Create a Google business account if you have a physical location and fill it with content about your business, contact information, and good quality photos.
+Encourage happy customers to post reviews of your business.

 5. Claim other relevant business listings such as Trip Advisor, Sensis, Yelp, HotFrog or Local Business Guide, for other ways to be found.